 - 3.1 For each problem each Contestant will receive an integer score out of a maximum of seven points. - 3.2 The Leaders approve the marking schemes for each problem.
 Initial proposals for marking schemes are prepared under the direction of the Chief Coordinator. - 3.3 Prior to coordination, Contestants' solutions will be assessed by Leaders and Deputy Leaders in accordance with the marking schemes.
-For each country the Leader and both of the Deputy Leaders are expected to participate in the coordination. - 3.4 Each coordination session will involve at least two Coordinators provided by the Organization and up to three (Deputy) Leaders of the relevant country.
-With the agreement of the Chief Coordinator, observers for the relevant country may also attend, but not take part in, the coordination session. - 3.5 The Leader and the designated Coordinators should agree on the scores for each Contestant.
+For each country the Leader and both of the Deputy Leaders are expected to participate in the coordination. - 3.4 Each coordination session will involve at least two Coordinators provided by the Organisation and up to three (Deputy) Leaders of the relevant country.
+With the agreement of the Chief Coordinator, observers may also attend, but not take part in, the coordination session. - 3.5 The Leader and the designated Coordinators should agree on the scores for each Contestant.
 These scores will be recorded on official forms and signed by the Leader and the Coordinators. - 3.6 If the Leader and the Coordinators fail to agree on a score for a Contestant, the matter will first be referred to the Chief Coordinator.
-If the Leader and Chief Coordinator fail to agree on a score, the Chief Coordinator (with the assistance of other coordinators if he/she deems it appropriate) will report the matter to all the (Deputy) Leaders with a recommendation as to what the score should be, who will together determine the score.
-As a quick alternative to this last possibility, the Leader of the relevant country may agree to informally discuss the matter, in the presence of the Chief Coordinator, with all the other Leaders, and to accept the decision of a majority vote among the Leaders.
+If the Leader and Chief Coordinator fail to agree on a score, the Chief Coordinator (with the assistance of other coordinators if they deem it appropriate) will report the matter to all the (Deputy) Leaders with a recommendation as to what the score should be.
+The (Deputy) Leaders will then decide the final score, via a majority vote.